AdobeDocs/commerce-operations.en/help/installation/tutorials/themes.md

 Before you use this command, you must know the relative path to your theme.
 Themes are located in a subdirectory of `<magento_root>/app/design/<area name>`.
 You must specify the path to the theme starting with the area, which is either `frontend` (for storefront themes) or `adminhtml` (for [Admin](https://glossary.magento.com/magento-admin) themes).

-For example, the path to the Luma [theme](https://glossary.magento.com/theme) provided with Magento 2 is `frontend/Magento/luma`.
+For example, the path to the Luma [theme](https://glossary.magento.com/theme) provided with Adobe Commerce and Magento Open Source is `frontend/Magento/luma`.

-For more information about themes, see [Magento theme structure]({{ page.baseurl }}/frontend-dev-guide/themes/theme-structure.html).
+For more information about themes, see [theme structure]({{ page.baseurl }}/frontend-dev-guide/themes/theme-structure.html).

 ## Overview of uninstalling themes {#instgde-install-uninst-theme-over}